MrGrappleMan/Fynelium/README.txt

 1. Install Bazzite GNOME.
 Choose the correct parameters for your setup while downloading from the website.
-Ensure that you are using a compatible GPU.
+Rebasing to another image WILL cause some issues, but not different release versions.
+Ensure that you are using a compatible i/GPU.
 2. Run this script.
 You may encounter errors, which is normal dependant on the type.
 Most of them are usually expected.

 sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/redneck-bin/setcnsis-fyne.fish | sudo fish